Beyond the Clouds (1995 film): Don't Try to Find Me (Paris)

-This Body of Filth
+This Body of Filth (Aix-en-Provence)

 In Aix-en-Provence, the director is contemplating the paintings in his hotel lobby when he notices a man entering the building across the street to deliver architectural drawings.
-When he reemerges, the man, Niccolo (Vincent Perez), passes a young woman (Irène Jacob) in the doorway and decides to follow her.
+When he reemerges, the man, Niccolo, passes a young woman in the doorway and decides to follow her.
 He asks if he can accompany her, and she tells him she's going to church.
 Niccolo is surprised that this quiet woman has little to say and seems uninterested in the world around her.
 She tells him that to be happy we need to eliminated pointless thoughts — that she prefers the quiet.

 As they walk along the cobblestone streets, the young woman tells Niccolo that she longs to escape her body, that it needs too much and is never satisfied.
 Niccolo seems more interested in her body.
 When she does not respond to his romantic approaches, he observes that she looks like someone who is in love, like someone who is satisfied.
 She acknowledges that she is.
 When they arrive at the Church of Saint-Jean-de-Malte, the young woman enters the church, and he follows her inside.
 During the service, the young woman appears deeply spiritual as the choir sings.
 Detached and bored, Niccolo walks around like a tourist gazing up at the architecture before sitting down away from the congregation.

 Later Niccolo wakes up in the now empty church following the service.
 He runs out into the dark streets looking for the young woman, finding her at a well.
 They talk about the impermanence of things.
 He admits that he is scared of death, and she tells him she is scared of life — the life people lead.
 Niccolo accompanies the young woman home, stopping in an entrance to escape the rain.
 Asked what would happen if he fell in love with her, she responds, "You'd be lighting a candle in a room full of light."
 When they reach her apartment, he asks to see her the next day.
 She replies simply, "Tomorrow I enter a convent."
 Niccolo walks out into the night and the rain.